About Tom

 I have read a lot.
 I have edited a lot (LARB, LARB Books, academic journals, my students’ work).
 I have traveled a lot, from Azerbaijan to Zanzibar, as one of my subtitles has it—roughly 150 countries (and territories, like French Guiana, Scotland, Gibraltar and Tibet, that are technically part of other countries).
 I write.
 And I have taught a lot, at UC Riverside, the LARB/USC Publishing Workshop, University of Iowa, University of Copenhagen, and Stanford University.

-I read, I write, I teach, I edit, and I’ve always played music.
+I’ve also always played music.
 I spent an inordinate amount of time, for someone who is not a professional musician, playing in bar bands, and I’ve recorded a few times.
 Until recently I had a baby grand I bought 20-plus years ago in a junk shop out in the desert, in Joshua Tree.
 Somebody had spray-painted it gold—not just the wood, but the strings, the hammers, everything—so it wasn’t selling particularly well.
 For twenty years I sat down at that muffled, tinny piano, played Ray Charles’s “Drown in My Own Tears,” sang it at the top of my lungs, occasionally on pitch, and did it over and over and over again, day after day, year after year.
 Made me feel like a million bucks.
 My neighbors, I assume, hated me for it, but they were too nice to say so.
 Now I have a more recent vintage piano—brighter, louder—and my voice is just a little worse, kind of Paul Rudd-karaoke bad.
-Makes me very happy, as does banging on the pandemic-extravagant set of drums I bought this year.
-As I retire from UC Riverside in less than a year, I will start playing more music again, and take teaching off the list of things that I do.
+Makes me very happy, as does banging on the pandemic-extravagant set of drums I bought.
+I retired from UC Riverside in June of 2024, moved to France, and have built myself a little music studio.

-I am married for the last 26 years to the writer Laurie Winer, and my three wonderful adult children all live in Los Angeles with their three wonderful partners and stepkids.
-We all worry about the world descending into total political and climatological chaos in their lifetimes, and all understand our moral responsibility to have faith and hope, and to work toward not letting that happen.
+I am married for the last 29 years to the wonderful writer Laurie Winer, and have three wonderful adult children that all live in Los Angeles with their three wonderful partners.
+We worry about the world descending into total political and climatological chaos in their lifetimes, and all understand our moral responsibility to have faith and hope, and to work toward not letting that happen.

 For more about the various things I’ve done in the past few decades, click below: